DON’T MISS

 Medical emergencies when abroad

-If you live in Switzerland and suffer a medical emergency abroad, you are able to access your health insurance to cover the costs.
+If you live in Switzerland and suffer a medical emergency abroad, you are able to use your health insurance to cover the costs.
 If you suffer an illness while on holiday, your health insurance will pay for your medical care.
 Basic health insurance will cover up to the amount it would have cost to receive the treatment in Switzerland.
 Supplemental insurance will cover the costs several times over.

 Helicopter evacuations through Rega Swiss Air-Rescue